CBD pedestrian only phase crossings

 Why are pedestrian only phase crossings being trialled in the Hobart CBD?

-The pedestrian only phase crossings were introduced at key junctions in the CBD to improve the safety and convenience of pedestrians.
+The pedestrian only phase crossings were introduced to improve the safety and convenience of pedestrians.

-Engagement with the Hobart community over a number of years has shown strong support for our transport network to provide safe and convenient options for all users including pedestrians, cyclists, micromobility riders, buses and cars.
+Engagement with the Hobart community over a number of years has shown strong support for our transport network to provide safe and convenient options for all users.
+This includes pedestrians, cyclists, micromobility riders, buses and cars.
 This is reflected in the Central Hobart Plan and Transport Strategy 2018-2030.

 The Inner Hobart Transport Network Operations Plan 2023 developed in collaboration with the Tasmanian Government, identifies where each transport mode should be prioritised through things like traffic signal timings and space allocation.